Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 Incorporating what we discussed, we arrive at
 **$$ \frac{\delta L}{\delta w_c} = \frac{\delta L}{\delta z_c} z_b$$** which we will use to update the neuron's weight.

-Importantly, we see that the weight update of neuron c depends on the output, and hence the weight of b and a.
-And since the weight of b and a gets updated during each training epoch, the input being fed into layer c changes as well.
+Importantly, we see that the weight update of neuron c depends on the output, and hence the weight of neuron b and a.
+And since the weight of neuron b and a gets updated during each training epoch, the input being fed into layer c changes as well.
+From the diagram, the weights of a and b in the previous step **(Green)**, could be significantly different from the weights of the same neurons in the current step **(Blue)**.
 If left untreated we could see why the input distribution to layer c could vary significantly, especially during early epochs when the model is "learning the ropes".
 Intuitively, and plausibly speaking, if the input distribution keeps changing, it makes sense that it would be hard for layer c to learn any meaningful pattern.

 *Aside: when updating a neural network within one training iteration, we have to first update the $${k+1}^{th}$$ layer, before we can update the $$k^{th}$$ layer (take it for granted if you are not familiar), this reverse order of update is dictated by the backpropagation algorithm.*